What It Means and How to Engage In It

 The Importance of Civil Discourse

-Civility has various meanings and connotations in the context of the United States.
+The meaning of civility can vary greatly depending on who you ask.
 Columnist for the Washington Post Steven Petrow defines civility by referencing its Latin root ‘civilis,’ which relates to citizenship and giving oneself for the greater good.
 Essentially, taking part in a formed and functional society means living and interacting with people you may not agree with.
 Civility, in this sense, makes respectful discourse seem like a civic duty.
 Although that connotation may resonate with many people, it is up to each person whether or not they take part in discourse at all.
 Everyone has a choice how and when they interact with others that they disagree with.

 Civility Is Not Just Decorum